CbtGit73/Berons-HA-GKE-Gaming-Cluster/README.md

 kubectl port-forward deployments/grafana 3000 -n metrics
 ```

 You can now view your active metrics by taking a look at your dashboards within Grafana after logging in.
-If you're on a higher level free to design and implement your own dashboard configurations.
+If you're on a higher level, free to design and implement your own dashboard configurations.

 ---
 ## Key Troubleshooting Takeaways Learned from Deploying these Monitoring Tools